What do you want to achieve with your Neighbourhood Plan?

 Neighbourhood Plan (NDP) guide notes and templates

-The guidance in this section gives advice on HOW to produce an NDP.
-It has useful templates which will help you with some of the key documents that you will need to produce to support your Neighbourhood Plan.
+The guidance in this section gives advice on HOW to produce a neighbourhood plan.
+It has useful templates which will help you with some of the key documents that you will need to produce to support your neighbourhood plan.